Rachel Daly: Everything you need to know about the England player from Yorkshire

-Rachel Daly 2023 FIFA Women's World Cup: Who is the former Leeds United footballer?
+Rachel Daly Women's World Cup 2023: Who is the former Leeds United footballer?
 Everything you need to know about the Yorkshire footballer playing for England

 The 31-year-old professional football player is from Harrogate and plays for Aston Villa in the FA Women’s Super League and the England national team.